-This week, we start a new regular column in search of the technology of the future in the forgotten ideas of the past (and those slightly off the beaten path).
-Each Tuesday, we’ll look at retro-tech, “lost” technology, and the make-do, improvised “street tech” of village artisans and tradespeople from around the globe.
-“Lost Knowledge” is also the theme of MAKE Volume 17 (due on newsstands March 10, 2009)
+Lost Knowledge explores the possible technologies of the future in the forgotten (or marginalized) tech of the past.
+We look at retro-tech, “lost” technologies, and the make-do, improvised “street tech” of village artisans and tradespeople from around the globe.
+“Lost Knowledge” was also the theme of Make:, Volume 17

-Today, we look at antique manual typewriters.
 Typewriters are enjoying something of a resurgence these days.
-They have obvious antique/collectors appeal, they’re amazingly cool machines (as the photos below can attest), and in these increasingly cash-tight times, a manual typewriter needs no electricity, requires no subscription fees, is cheap and easy to keep operate, and doesn’t come with its own bundle of time-sucking distractions, like the PC I’m typing this on (while fielding IMs, Twitter feeds, and Facebook updates).
+They have obvious antique/collectors appeal, they’re amazingly cool machines (as the photos below will attest), and in these increasingly cash-tight times, a manual typewriter needs no electricity, requires no subscription fees, is cheap and easy to operate, and doesn’t come with its own bundle of time-sucking distractions, like the PC I’m typing this on (while fielding IMs, Twitter feeds, and Facebook updates).

-To get started on repairing a manual, or if you want to start shopping for one, the place to begin your journey is the Classic Typewriter Page.
+To get started on repairing a manual, or if you want to start shopping for one, the place to begin is the Classic Typewriter Page.

 From their “Typewriter Parts” page: